Two Yanomami boys drown in Brazilian river used by illegal gold miners | Law-Order

 Dario Kopenawa, vice president of the Hutukara Yanomami Association, said via social media that the boys were playing in the river on Tuesday when they disappeared after getting too close to a dredger about 300 meters (yards) from their village.
 "This is a very sad accident.
 The boys are our future Yanomami warriors," he said, calling on far-right President Jair Bolsonaro to remove miners who have invaded Brazil's largest indigenous reservation.

-Federal police and the government's indigenous affairs agency Funai did not reply to requests for comment.
+The government's indigenous affairs agency Funai said it was cooperating with the authorities in the case.
+The Federal police did not reply to a request for comment.
 An estimated 20,000 miners are working illegally in the vast territory where 25,000 Yanomami live, polluting the rivers with mercury used to separate the gold from sand, Kopenawa said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)